-3 x DISCOFILM 500ml bottles + 1 x 320ml bottle free with sponge dispenser – record cleaner & media cleaner
+3x DISCOFILM 500ml bottles + 1x 320ml bottle – Record cleaner & media cleaner

-✅ Made in Germany – Hand-bottled with utmost care
+✅ Made in Germany – Hand-filled with the utmost care

-✅ Universally applicable : For vinyl records , CDs , DVDs , Blu-rays & DSLR sensors
+✅ Universal use: For vinyl records, CDs, DVDs, Blu-rays & DSLR sensors

-✅ Residue-free deep cleaning – without scratches, without mechanical stress
+✅ Residue-free deep cleaning – No scratches, no mechanical stress

 Why DISCOFILM?

 DISCOFILM has been the classic record cleaner for over 30 years.
-The innovative, honey-like liquid is applied generously, dries to an elastic film, and gently and effectively removes even stubborn dirt such as dust, fingerprints, cola or beer stains when peeled off.
+The innovative, honey-like liquid is applied generously, dries to form an elastic film and, when removed, gently and effectively removes even stubborn dirt such as dust, fingerprints, cola or beer stains.

 - Allow to dry for 2–4 hours (depending on room temperature)

-- Apply adhesive strips, peel off the film – done!
+- Apply adhesive tape, peel off the film – done!

 Ideal for